Very weak solutions of quadratic Hessian equations: Introduction

 Our note is organized as follows: in Section 2 we collect all the necessary definitions and conventions.
 Section 3 contains the description of the machinery of very weak solutions together with a dictionary linking these tools with the standard notation for complex Hessian equations.
 In Section 4 we provide the essential toolkit needed to apply convex integration.
 Section 5 deals with the crucial diagonalisation result on which the whole argument hinges.
 In Section 6 we repeat the arguments from \cite{CaoSzek19} and~\cite{LiQiu} in order to obtain oscillating very weak solutions through an iteration procedure.
 Finally in Section 7 we briefly explain how to apply analogous reasoning in the real case.

 {\bf Acknowledgements}

 The first named author was partially supported by grant no. 2021/41/B/ST1/01632 from the National Science Center, Poland.
 Part of the work was done while the second named author was visiting Jagiellonian Univeristy and he wishes to express his gratitude for the hospitality.
+Both authors wish to thank the anonymous referee for his/her remarks.